 Hypotheses to inform ecological monitoring are generally framed to detect change in a selected indicator over time, and to determine if any change observed is outside normal expectations.
+This may often be in the form a null hypothesis e.g. no change expected due to the project.
 In the context of regulatory development control and EcIA, key thresholds known as 'trigger levels' are generally set to help assess whether impacts are evident on a given indicator over the course of a monitoring programme, along with management action(s) to be implemented if trigger levels are exceeded.
 The Introductory Chapter GN030-intro (sections 4.2.2 and 4.2.3) provides further detail relating to hypotheses testing and considerations associated with the potential use of trigger levels.